Savcı Bey: End of the rebellion

 After learning about their sons' joint rebellion, Murat and John returned from Anatolia.
 The armies of the fathers and the sons met in Apikridion (an ambiguous location probably southwest of Constantinople), where Murat persuaded Savcı's soldiers to switch sides.
 Although the princes escaped to Didymoteicho (in modern Greece), they soon surrendered.
 After a short exchange, enraged Murat blinded Savcı.
 However, he changed his mind and had him executed.
 Although he asked John V to also blind his son, John was more merciful towards Andronikos and only blinded him in one eye.
 Andronikos went on to become the Byzantine emperor as Andronikos IV Palaiologos.

 Aftermath

-Savcı's son Davut fled to Hungary.
+Savcı's son, Davud Murad, was fled to Hungary.
 His name was mentioned in 1411 (during the Ottoman Interregnum) as an unsuccessful candidate to Ottoman throne and much later as an ally of John Hunyadi in his struggles against the Ottoman Empire.